inspec/inspec-aws/docs/resources/aws_route_table.md

 ### exist

+The control will pass if the describe returns at least one result.

-Indicates that the Route Table provided was found.
-Use `should_not` to test for Route Tables that should not exist.
+Use `should_not` to test the entity should not exist.

     describe aws_route_table('should-be-there') do
       it { should exist }